 He was also at the forefront of rebuilding the Lakers into championship shape by adding Shaquille O’Neal as a free agent and trading for Kobe Bryant, who entered the NBA out of high school in 1996.
 Those two players formed the nucleus of three consecutive championship teams beginning with capturing the 2000 NBA Finals.

 After being employed by the Lakers for over 40 years, West retired but soon became the president of basketball operations of the Memphis Grizzlies on April 30, 2002.
 He spent five years at that post, helping build Memphis into a playoff team in 2004, ’05 and ’06 before stepping down in 2007.

 On May 20, 2011, West was hired by the Warriors as one of the team’s executive members, where he assisted the team in basketball and non-basketball related decisions.
-After serving in that post for more than six years, West was hired by the LA Clippers as a consultant.
+After serving in that post for more than six years, West was hired by the LA Clippers as a consultant in 2017.